opdavies/oliverdavies.uk/source/_posts/2018-05-06-creating-custom-docksal-commands.md

 ##
 ## Usage: fin phpunit <args>
 ##
-## If a core/phpunit.xml file does not exist, copy one from elsehwere.
+## If a core/phpunit.xml file does not exist, copy one from elsewhere.
 ## Then run the tests.
 ```